mvrcx/SWP_Blitzer/README.md

 	poetry install

-:nine: You are ready to run the algorithm by the following command
+:nine: You are ready to run the algorithm by the following command.
+Check out the [wiki][3] to see the outcome and explenations on that!

 	TODO!!